taniaortiz0/GeoData-IP-Visual/README.md

 ## 🎯 Objective

 * To process and visualize geophysical data stored in a .nc file using Python.
-The file follows the NetCDF4 data model and format, and the goal is to extract and render the data as a geographical image through image processing techniques.
+The file follows the NetCDF4 data model and format, and the goal is to extract and render the data as a geographical image through certain python libraries.
 ---

 First, you need to download the latest python version on the official website of Python.
 Use the pip command to get the modules you want via command line.